DELAYED DELIVERY OF POSTAL VOTES: STATEMENT FROM THE ELECTORAL MANAGEMENT BOARD FOR SCOTLAND (EMB)

 Returning Officers and their teams have been working very hard to address the challenges with creative and lawful solutions.
 Teams have gone the extra mile to make sure that eligible voters are able to exercise their democratic rights.

 Undelivered or lost postal votes can be reissued by the Returning Officer right up until 5pm on polling day.
 Many Returning Officers across Scotland have set up facilities to reissue packs over the weekend to assist voters who were about to leave on holiday and had yet to receive their papers.
-Where geography or circumstances were different other options were offered always with appropriate security measures in place so that papers were only give to the correct people.
+Where geography or circumstances were different other options were offered always with appropriate security measures in place so that papers were only given to the correct electors.

 Postal votes cannot be replaced with an Emergency Proxy